lguzzon-scratchbook/gdb/README.md

 Feel free to ask questions, share ideas, or just say hello! 👋

-For more details on contributing, check out our [Contributing Guidelines](https://github.com/estebanrfp/gdb/blob/main/CONTRIBUTING.md).
+For more details on contributing, check out our [Contributing Guidelines](CONTRIBUTING.md).

 ## Licenses

 This project includes third-party dependencies with their respective licenses.
-For detailed information, see the [Licenses page](https://github.com/estebanrfp/gdb/wiki/Licenses/) in the Wiki.
+For detailed information, see the [Licenses page](THIRD_PARTY_LICENSES.md).

 The source code of this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 For more information, see the [LICENSE](LICENSE) file.